 The placename „písek“ means „sand“, and probably refers to the river shallows in which valuable metals were to be found.
 The town’s original Celtic inhabitants used gold to make jewelry as well as the first coins to be used in the region.
 Later, settlers came to the area to pan for gold.
 But by the 14th century, almost all the gold in the River Otava had been ‚panned out‘, so prospectors had to resort to mining techniques.

-Several gold ore mines appeared near the town.
-At the end of 1966, during building work on a new sewage plant by the Otava, workers discovered the torso of the wooden construction and many circular mill stones and their fragments.
-And that was quite a find, as it involved the discovery of what is thought to bet he oldest medieval gold ore mill in the world.
-The millstone was driven by a waterwheel.
-The ground ore was then poured onto a wooden sluice covered with fur.
+Several gold mines appeared near the town.
+At the end of 1966, during building work on a new sewage plant, workers discovered an ancient wooden construction and many fragments of circular mill stones.
+They had found what is thought to be the oldest medieval gold ore mill in the world.
+The millstone was driven by a waterwheel, and the ground ore was poured into a wooden sluice covered with fur.
 The water washed away the ground rock and the heavier fragments of gold were caught in the fur.
-All they had to do then was to wash the fur in a vat and scoop out the gold with a bowl.
-This story might encourage you to jump into the water and start gold-washing, but unfortunately you cannot travel wet in our cars.
+All they had to do then was to wash the fur in a vat and carefully remove the gold.